Click HERE to watch video.

 Why?
 Because Intel understood repetition and learning and repeated their motto over and over and over.

-One of the most important – and often overlooked or maligned – aspects of is the connection between repetition and learning.
+One of the most important – and often overlooked or maligned – aspects of marketing is the connection between repetition and learning.
 Neuroscientists have made significant advances in understanding the neurophysiological basis of learning and conclusively proven that repetition is crucial to learning and acceptance.

 Studies show that our brains search for confirmation that a fact, statement, or activity is relevant.
 Things that appear repeatedly fall into this category and our brain recognizes and establishes them as important through three things: urgency, repetition, and association.